 1. Indu Jain – Chairperson of Bennet, Coleman (TOI)

 Indu Jain was born in Faizabad Uttra Pradesh India, One of the most influential and cultural women, a multifaceted personality.
 Currently, she is chairperson of Bennett, Coleman & Co.
 Ltd. that owns India’s leading news daily ‘The Times of India’ and many other news daily.
 She is a lover of art and culture and was recently awarded the prestigious Padma Bhushan by the Indian Government in 2016, for her contributions.
+Forbes 2015 listings, Indu Jain had a net worth of USD 3.1 billion and ranked 57th richest person in India.

 2. Indra Nooyi – Chairwoman of PepsiCo